-The KVPS is an open mutual pension fund intended for the implementation of voluntary supplementary pension insurance plans.
+The KVPS is an open mutual pension fund intended for the implementation of supplementary pension insurance plans.
 Any employees included in the compulsory pension insurance scheme may participate in the KVPS.
 Since 2002, the KVPS includes separate pension plans for individual and collective voluntary supplementary pension insurance, designated PN1 P and PN1 K. As fund manager, Modra zavarovalnica ensures a minimum guaranteed return on savings.

 In accordance with the PN1 P and PN1 K pension plans and the KVPS rules, the fund manager is entitled to subscription, redemption and fund management fees.
-In 2016, the fund management fee was 1% of the average annual net value of KVPS funds.
-Subscription fees are charged as a percentage of the paid-in premium at the time of payment and amounted to 3% in 2016.
-Redemption fees are charged as a percentage of the paid-out value of funds and amounted to 1% in 2016.
+In 2017, the fund management fee was 1% of the average annual net value of KVPS funds.
+Subscription fees are charged as a percentage of the paid-in premium at the time of payment and amounted to 3% in 2017.
+Redemption fees are charged as a percentage of the redemption value of funds and amounted to 1% in 2017.

 Supplementary pension insurance can be terminated under regular or extraordinary circumstances.
-Insurance is terminated under regular conditions when a policyholder obtains the right to a pension under compulsory insurance or exercises the right to payment in accordance with Article 221 of the ZPIZ-2.
+Insurance is terminated under regular conditions when a participant obtains the right to a pension under compulsory insurance or exercises the right to payment in accordance with Article 221 of the ZPIZ-2.
 Extraordinary termination applies when a fund participant withdraws from the insurance scheme on the basis of a written statement regarding withdrawal, or upon the death of the participant.
 The transfer of assets to another person represents a special way to terminate insurance.
-A participant/policyholder may exercise their right to the payment of funds paid in by their employer until 31 December 2012 when 10 years have passed since their inclusion in the insurance scheme.
+A participant may exercise their right to the payment of funds paid in by their employer until 31 December 2012 when 10 years have passed since their inclusion in the insurance scheme.

-The insurance of 1,377 participants/policyholders was terminated in 2016, while the redemption value paid was EUR 8 million.
-A total of 511 participants/policyholders opted for the payment of the redemption value of fund units financed by the employer until 31 December 2012, in the total amount of EUR 3 million.
+The insurance of 1,472 participants was terminated in 2017, while the redemption value paid was EUR 13 million.
+A total of 538 participants opted for the payment of the redemption value of fund units financed by the employer until 31 December 2012, in the total amount of EUR 2.5 million.